auth0/docs/articles/design/creating-invite-only-applications.md

 ### Email Verification

-Once you've created the user in Auth0, you'll send the appropriate `POST` call in your app to the [Create an Email Verification Ticket endpoint](/api/management/v2#!/Tickets/post_email_verification) to trigger an email that verifies the user's email.
+Once you've created the user in Auth0, you'll send the appropriate `POST` call from your app to the [Create an Email Verification Ticket endpoint](/api/management/v2#!/Tickets/post_email_verification) to trigger an email that verifies the user's email.

 Be sure to update the following placeholder values: